+Cell Centers Feature Edges

-Cell Centers Mask Points
+Contour Mask Points

-Contour Outline Curvilinear DataSet
+Extract CTH Fragments Outline (curvilinear)

 Extract CTH Parts Slice

 Extract Surface Stream Tracer

-Feature Edges

 The filters below do not change the connectivity of the data at all.
 Instead, they only add field arrays to the data.
 All the existing data is shallow copied.
 These filters are usually safe to use on all data.